 Programs/Activities Process Measures Results: Year 1 Short Term Measures Results: Year 2 Medium Term Measures Results: Year 3 Activity 1.1 Promote screening for food insecurity at strategic intake points including the ED and local health clinics and provide information on food resources. -# Referrals to local partners In 2020, AHDL provided over 160 referrals to local partners to assist communit y member with food insecurity.
 In 2020, AHDL provided over 160 referrals to local partners to assist community member with food insecurity.
 AHDL provided over 230 referrals to local partners in 2021 in an effort to minimize food insecurity locally.
 In 2021, AHDL provided over 230 referrals to local partners to assist community member with food insecurity.
-Activity 1.2: Offer sign-up assistance for public programs that increase access to food -# of Referrals to food agencies 160 referrals to food agencies. # of successful enrollments in SNAP - Pending # of successful enrollments in WIC - Pending 230 referrals to food agencies. % decrease in food insecurity rates as demonstrated by screenings (Activity 1.1) Activity 1.3 Participate in Meals of Hope food repurposing. -# of meals repurposed Over 2600 meals repurpose d to communit y organizati ons.
+In 2022, AHDL provided over 300 referrals to local food pantry partners in the community.
+Activity 1.2: Offer sign-up assistance for public programs that increase access to food -# of Referrals to food agencies 160 referrals to food agencies. # of successful enrollments in SNAP - Pending # of successful enrollments in WIC - Pending 230 referrals to food agencies. % decrease in food insecurity rates as demonstrated by screenings (Activity 1.1) 300 referrals to food local community based food agencies.
+Activity 1.3 Participate in Meals of Hope food repurposing. -# of meals repurposed Over 2600 meals repurpose d to communit y organizati ons.
 Average of 10 meals daily were repurposed to designated community partners as need developed Over 5200 meals provided to local homeless navigation center in 2021.
-Average of 20 meals daily were repurposed to designated community partners as need developed
+Average of 20 meals daily were repurposed to designated community partners as need developed Over 5,200 meals provided to local homeless navigation center in 2022.
+(20 meals/Day)